 Another post for my “ask me anything” tag because this is a very FAQ about India.
-Everyone wants to know how much India is going to cost them and if I can break that cost down into categories for a backpacking India budget.
+Everyone wants to know how much India is going to cost them and if I can break that cost down into categories for a backpacking India budget and daily India budget.

 Sure, why not!?

 For 6 months in India, traveling as a broke-ass backpacker I think you’ll need about 3,300 USD (not counting your round trip flight, travel insurance, and visas).
 You can work hard and do it for less and you could easily slip up and do it for a hell of a lot more as well.

 This comes out to about 8,400 rupees per week, or 1,200 rupees per day (20 USD).

 It’s easily doable knowing that some days will be a lot less and some days may be more.
 It will average out.
 I actually did it on only 1,000 rupees (16 USD) per day easily, but I hate to give people too high of hopes for cheap travel in India- I might have just gotten lucky.

 Before coming to India do not forget these two very important things:

 If you want to stay on budget, try to eat Indian veg options.
 You can eat a meal for about 100 rupees on average easily ordering either a thali or a rice and veg curry with roti.
 If you start ordered 2 cheese naans and a coke at every meal, you’re doubling your food budget.
 If you start ordering crappy “American” pizzas and “chicken burgers” you’re tripling it.
 You’re going to be disappointed with western food from backpacker places for the most part outside Goa, so it’s best to stick with Indian or Indianized Chinese anyways.